Intake and Enquiry

 Recreation and Leisure Activities

-Offering a variety of community-based recreation and leisure activities to adults (18 to 65 years) with an intellectual disability, the Council’s program encourages development through experiences.
+Offering a variety of community-based recreation and leisure activities to adults 18 to 64 years, with an intellectual disability.
+The Council’s program encourages development through experiences.
+You are required to have an approved National Disability Insurance Scheme plan for core support.

 Activities are organised on a group basis throughout the week to provide respite opportunities for parents and carers.
 Reliable and affordable transport is available to and from programmed events.

-The service encourages users to participate in all areas of the program so that Peer Support can continue to meet the needs of people with an intellectual disability, including their families and carers.
+The service encourages customers to participate in all areas of the program so that Cumberland Lifestyle and Leisure Links can continue to meet the needs of people with an intellectual disability, including their families and carers.

 Activities are organised on a group basis and take place on weeknights and weekends.

-Along with providing valuable social support for people with a disability, the Peer Support Program also provides a respite opportunity for parents and carers.
+Along with providing valuable social support for people with a disability, Cumberland Lifestyle and Leisure Links also provides a respite opportunity for parents and carers.
 Reliable and affordable transport is available to and from programmed events.

 - Indoor cricket